skimzor/MGB-DC/README.md

 You will need to transfer components from a working Game Boy Pocket DC/DC Board for this PCB to work.
 Please do not undertake this if you are inexperienced in soldering; populating this PCB will require desoldering and micro-soldering surface mount components.
 I do not take responsibility or accept blame for any damage to your Game Boy Pocket or MGB DC/DC Board.

-If you identify any issues or have fixes, please contact me on discord: *skimzor#5078*.
+If you have suggestions to improve or identify issues with the PCB design, please contact me on discord: *skimzor#5078*.

 # Credit